SUSE/suse-at-home/README.md

 <a href="deployments/MQTT">MQTT</a> - Simple, light weight publish/subscribe message bus

-<a href="deployments/NodeRed">NodeRed</a> - Browser based Development Enviroment that make it easy to connect various
+<a href="deployments/NodeRed">NodeRed</a> - Browser based Development Environment that make it easy to connect various
 things together

 <a href="deployments/InstallM5Stick">Install M5Stick</a> - Configuration and tools to setup your M5Stick

-<a href="deployments/Navidrome">Install Novidrome</a> - Personal Media Server for stream audio
+<a href="deployments/Navidrome">Install Navidrome</a> - Personal Media Server for stream audio

+<a href="deployments/Minecraft">Install Minecraft</a> - Prepare for an adventure of limitless possibilities as you build, mine, battle mobs, and explore the ever-changing Minecraft landscape

+<a href="deployments/Valheim">Install Valheim</a> - Valheim is an upcoming survival and sandbox video game by the Swedish developer Iron Gate Studio - Requires a Steam Lic